Funding and planning for schools for specific purposes

 Annotation: 'Strategic direction 1 is set as ‘Student growth and attainment’ across all schools regardless of school size or type.'

-- All students achieve the expected improvement outcome as outlined in their Personalised Learning and Support Plans (PLSPs) determined by SWANS and plotted against the GAS in:
+- All students achieve the expected improvement outcome as outlined in their Personalised Learning and Support Plans (PLSPs) determined by students with additional needs (SWANS) and plotted against the goal attainment scales (GAS) in:

-- All targeted students indicate improvement in independence, self-direction and self-regulation through TEACCH data collection (Incident Reports, Teacher observations) as measured through their individual behavioural data analysis.
+- All targeted students indicate improvement in independence, self-direction and self-regulation through Treatment and Education of Autistic and Related Communication Handicapped Children (TEACCH) data collection (Incident Reports, Teacher observations) as measured through their individual behavioural data analysis.

 Annotation: 'For an SSP, improvement measures are highly context-driven.
 Targets and improvement measures are carefully constructed to focus on measures based on an aggregate of individual student performance and growth, and system-negotiated targets may not be appropriate for the context.'

 Annotation: 'After their situational analysis, this school has determined that building staff capabilities is a priority and prerequisite to developing student-centred learning through the TEACCH approach.
 One broad initiative builds staff capabilities and practice, and another focuses on implementation of focused learning goals for students.
-Through the lens of What works best: 2020 update (CESE) themes, ‘Use of data to inform practice’ and ‘Assessment’, results in ‘Explicit teaching’.'
+Through the lens of What works best: 2020 update (CESE), the themes ‘Use of data to inform practice’ and ‘Assessment’, results in ‘Explicit teaching’.'

 Annotation: 'Observable practices demonstrating success have been listed in the Strategic Improvement Plan (SIP).
 When evaluating success, the school will consider how embedded and widespread these practices have become.'

 - Planning for learning is informed by sound holistic data about each student’s learning and wellbeing needs in consultation with key stakeholders.
-PLSPs are developed with explicit literacy, numeracy and communication goals with the ‘progress to the next step’ understood by all stakeholders.
-Staff utilise data to inform goal setting around independence, self-direction and self-regulation.
+PLSPs are developed with explicit literacy, numeracy and communication goals with the ‘progress to the next step’ understood by all those involved.
+Staff use data to inform goal setting around independence, self-direction and self-regulation.